Morlynn/Coding3-Final/README.md

 · Emphasizes overall structure and shape, with prominent colors and large areas of style.
 · Stronger global consistency, with a more cohesive feel but less detailed.

+The comparison shows that images with low-level features focus on details and textures, while images with high-level features emphasize overall structure and shapes.
+Choosing different feature layers can achieve different style transfer effects based on your needs.